Afshan Azad: Advocacy

 In October 2023, Azad signed an open letter by Artists4Ceasefire to Joe Biden, President of the United States, of artists calling for a ceasefire of the Israeli bombardment of Gaza.

 Personal life

 Azad married Nabil Kazi on 19 August 2018.
 They are based in Worcester.
 They have two daughters.

-On 29 June 2010, Azad’s father and brother appeared in Manchester Magistrates' Court, charged with threatening to kill her after discovering she was dating a Hindu man.
+On 29 June 2010, Azad's father and brother appeared in Manchester Magistrates' Court, charged with threatening to kill her after discovering she was dating a non-Muslim man.
 They were released on bail.
-Azad's brother was charged with "assault occasioning actual bodily harm", whilst Azad stayed with friends in London.
+Azad's brother was charged with "assault occasioning actual bodily harm", while Azad stayed with friends in London.
 On 20 December 2010, Azad did not attend court when the prosecution accepted her brother's guilty plea to assault occasioning actual bodily harm and a judge ruled both men were not guilty of threatening to kill Azad.
 On 21 January 2011, Azad's brother was imprisoned for six months.